 Old Rhinebeck Aerodrome Museum & Air Shows

 Visit the earliest days of aviation at the Old Rhinebeck Aerodrome Museum and Air Show featuring antique airplanes of WWI.
 The museum is a living, working airfield and museum operating in an authentic setting.
 Air Shows take place on weekends during the summer and are fun for all the family.
-If you are up for the adventure, you can book a biplane ride that offers spectacular views of the Catskill Mountains and the Hudson Valley River.
+If you are up for the adventure, you can book a biplane ride that offers spectacular views of the Catskill Mountains and the Hudson River Valley.

 Staatsburgh State Historic Site

 Visit the gorgeous Gilded Age country home of Ogden Mills and Ruth Livingston Mills in the small hamlet of Staatsburg, where they enjoyed the "Downton Abbey" lifestyle in turn-of-the-century America.
-Overlooking the Hudson River, you can tour the Beaux-Arts mansion of 79 rooms and explore the 192-acre property, which has a variety of trails directly on the Hudson River in Mills-Norrie State Park.
+Overlooking the Hudson River, you can tour the Beaux-Arts mansion of 79 rooms and explore the 192-acre property, which has a variety of trails directly on the Hudson River next to Mills-Norrie State Park.

 Vanderbilt Mansion National Historic Site